jhusain/es6generatorproposal/README.md

 This unnecessary constraint makes common operations like paging impractical because of the overhead involved.
 Why should a consumer need to continue reading from a stream long after the desired data has been acquired?

 This problem can be resolved by adding a return semantic to the generator.
 Today generator functions give consumers the ability to insert a throw statement at the current yield point by invoking the throw method on the generator.
-A return method should be added to generator which has similar semantics.
+A return method should be added to generator which has similar semantics to throw.
 Invoking return() should cause the generator function to behave as a though a return statement was added at the current yield point within the generator.
 This will ensure that finally blocks get run, giving the asynchronous generator the opportunity to free scarce resources.
 To guarantee the termination of the generator function on return(), yield statements will be prohibited within finally blocks.

 The addition of the return method to the iterator will allow commonly used methods like takeWhile to be written.